kontent-ai/model-generator-js/README.md

 | `baseUrl`             | Can be used to override default Kontent.ai URLs                                                                                |

 ## Item models

+> Caution: This option is not recommended for environments with a large volume of content items, as it may lead to performance or
+> scalability issues during code generation.

 ```bash
 # 'deliveryApiKey' option is required for 'preview' or 'secure' api modes